getodk/docs/odk2-src/sync-endpoint.rst

   The phpLDAPadmin server listens on port 40000, it is important that you do not expose this port to the internet.

 The following guides assume that you're using :program:`phpLDAPadmin`.
+In order to perform the following operation, please go to https:127.0.0.1:40000 in your browser.

 .. _sync-endpoint-ldap-users:

 Creating users
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-  1. Click: :guilabel:`login` on the right and login as *admin*.
+  1. Click: :guilabel:`login` on the left and login as *admin*.
-  2. Expand the tree view on the right until you see :guilabel:`ou=people`.
+  2. Expand the tree view on the left until you see :guilabel:`ou=people`.
   3. Click on :guilabel:`ou=people` and choose :guilabel:`Create a child entry`.
   4. Choose the :guilabel:`Generic: User Account` template.
   5. Fill out the form and click :guilabel:`Create Object`.